bettatested/weathersomewhere/README.md

 - The JavaScript adds HTML with the weather, current, high, low data and the Fahrenheit temperatures.
 - The background images are stored in the format City(Country).jpeg and it gets the background
 - The coordinates are stored in variables, and the location name (under Weather in) is a link to OpenStreetMap where the coordinates are

-## I plan to add image credit links from Pexels and Unsplash.